-The far south coast is an important holiday destination for visitors from New South Wales, Victoria and the ACT.
+The far south coast is an important holiday destination for visitors from New South Wales, Victoria and the Australian Capital Territory.
 The towns of Eden, Pambula, Pambula Beach, Merimbula, Wonboyn, Tathra and the nearby coastline receive large numbers of holiday-makers in the warmer months of the year, especially over Christmas and Easter.

 A number of place names used in this plan of management (Terrace Beach, Walkers Rock, North Wonboyn Beach and City Rock) do not appear on topographical maps.
 Each of the sites is referred to by locally known names to facilitate understanding of the plan.
-Worang Point is referred to as North Head in the plan as it is the name used locally.

-2. Management Context
+2. Management context

-2.1 Legislative and Policy Framework
+2.1 Legislative and policy framework